andru196/MyStemSharpness/README.md

 ### 💡 Single-Threaded Analysis

-For tasks where a high degree of parallelism is not required or processing is performed sequentially, you can use the `SingleThreadedMyStem` class.
+For tasks where a high degree of parallelism is not required or processing is performed sequentially, you can use the `MyStem` class.

 ```csharp
 using MyStem;